A reader wrote to ask, “Is white rice bad for you?” She was talking about weight management. But let’s talk nutrition too.

 Consumer Reports.
 Arsenic in your food.

 Environmental Health Perspectives.
 Food Safety: U.S. Rice Serves Up Arsenic.

 Livestrong.com.
 Parboiled Rice vs. Brown Rice Nutrition.

+Obesity Reviews.
+Obesity and the food system transformation in Latin America.
 Organic Latin America.
 Message Rice Producers of USA.

 Whole Grains Council.
 Types of rice.